Ukrposhta: Impact of events in 2014

-The events of 2014 narrowed the scope of the company's geographical activities: in April of 2014, Ukrposhta ceased operations in the Crimea and Sevastopol, and in December left the territories of the unrecognized DPR and LPR.
+The events of 2014 narrowed the scope of the company's geographical activities: in April of 2014, Ukrposhta ceased operations in Crimea and Sevastopol, and in December left the territories of the unrecognized DPR and LPR.
 On the basis of its infrastructure in these regions, the “Post of Crimea” (from April 21), “Post of Donbass” (from December 2) and “LNR Post” appeared respectively.
 For reference, as of the beginning of 2014, Ukrposhta had 553 post offices and 221 vehicles to transport mail to Crimea.
 About 4.7 thousand people, or about 5% of its workforce, were involved in the directorates of Ukrposhta on the peninsula.

-Starting from March 27, 2014, postal items sent by "Ukrposhta" from the mainland of Ukraine are not accepted by the postal service of Crimea and Sevastopol and are returned.
-Under these circumstances, "Ukrposhta" is not able to forward postal items to the Crimean Peninsula.
+Starting from March 27, 2014, postal items sent by Ukrposhta from the mainland of Ukraine are not accepted by the postal service of Crimea and Sevastopol and are returned.
+Under these circumstances, Ukrposhta is not able to forward postal items to the Crimean Peninsula.
 Given the current situation, Ukrposhta has suspended the acceptance of postal items to Crimea.

+Violation

+Based on the supervisory actions of the National Bank of Ukraine regarding the activities of Ukrposhta in 2023–2026, during which the NBU issued several written warnings and fines against Ukrposhta for violations of payment services, financial monitoring, and deficiencies in risk management and internal control, on June 23, 2026, the Committee on Supervision and Regulation of Banking Activities, Supervision of Payment Systems of the NBU ruled that the General Director of Ukrposhta, Ihor Smilyansky, does not meet the professional suitability requirements established for the head of a financial payment services provider, and decided to remove him from his duties and appoint a new head.